-Disabled: If you cannot be issued a driver’s license because of a disability that prevents you from operating the vehicle, then you can purchase motorcycle insurance without a license if the policy is not meant to cover you as the driver.
-This means that the insurance will actually cover someone else who is named to drive your motorcycle, car or truck.
-The rates being paid will depend on the age and driving record of the person who is named the driver on the insurance.
+Disabled: If you cannot be issued a driver’s license because of a disability that prevents you from operating the vehicle, you can purchase motorcycle insurance without a license if the policy does not cover you as the driver.
+This means that the insurance will cover someone else who is named to drive your motorcycle, car, or truck.
+The rates will depend on the age and driving record of the person named the driver on the insurance.

-In any case, you will need some proper, recognizable form of identification such as a birth certificate for example to obtain motorcycle insurance without a license.
-There may also be particular rules or regulations unique to each state that must be followed as well so that the insurance can be purchased without a state driver’s license.
+In any case, you will need some proper, recognizable form of identification, such as a birth certificate, to obtain motorcycle insurance without a license.
+There may also be rules or regulations unique to each state that must be followed to purchase insurance without a state driver’s license or endorsement.

 Does Motorcycle Insurance Cost Higher Without a License?

 The general answer is yes; the premiums are higher without a license because of several factors.
 If you are purchasing insurance so that someone else can drive your vehicle, then the premiums will match their age and driving record and will often be higher regardless.

-For those who are getting insurance under the SR-22 form, it will naturally be higher because the license has been suspended.
-Even if the license is simply out of date, it would be far easier to get it reinstated first and then get insurance so that you pay less on the premiums.
-Also, those with an IDP may pay more for their motorcycle insurance without driving license, especially if their driving record is not verifiable.
+Those getting insurance under the SR-22 form will naturally be higher because the license has been suspended.
+Even if the license is simply outdated, it would be far easier to get it reinstated first and then get insurance so that you pay less on the premiums.
+Also, those with an IDP may pay more for motorcycle insurance without a driving license, especially if their driving record is not verifiable.

 Last but not least…

-There may be coverage issues or perhaps features in the insurance itself that make it more expensive as insurance companies tend to charge more for this type of coverage.
+There may be coverage issues or features in the insurance itself that make it more expensive, as insurance companies tend to charge more for this type of coverage.